 Back to Blog

-AWS ECS Autoscaling: Target Tracking, Step Scaling, and Fargate Capacity Providers with Terraform
+AWS ECS Auto Scaling 2026: Target Tracking, Step Scaling & Fargate

 Configure AWS ECS autoscaling for Fargate workloads.
 Covers target tracking on CPU and memory, step scaling policies for burst traffic, ECS capacity providers, scale-in protection, cooldown periods, and complete Terraform configuration.